Update: Effective January 1, 2013, the North Carolina legislature repealed the state's estate tax.

-If you are a North Carolina resident fortunate enough to leave a very large estate, worth millions, it may owe both federal estate tax and a separate North Carolina estate tax.
-The state exemption amount is tied to the federal one, which means that for deaths in 2013, estates with a total value of up to $5.25 million are exempt from both state and federal estate taxes.
-For 2012 deaths, the exempt amount was $5.12 million.
-The exempt amount will be indexed for inflation each year.
+Previous to 2013, if a North Carolina resident died with a large estate, it might have owed both federal estate tax and a separate North Carolina estate tax.
+The state exemption amount was tied to the federal one, which means that for deaths in 2012, estates with a total value of up to $5.12 million were exempt from both state and federal estate taxes, but if an estate went over that amount, a North Carolina estate might owe both taxes.

-Nonresidents may also owe North Carolina estate tax, if you own more than $5.25 million of North Carolina property—that is, real estate other tangible assets located in the state.
+Even estates of nonresidents might have owed North Carolina estate tax if the deceased person owned a lot of property in North Carolina—that is, real estate or other tangible assets located in the state.

-Property you leave to your spouse is exempt from both state and federal estate tax, no matter what the amount.
+Before the repeal, property left to the surviving spouse was exempt from state estate tax, as it is currently exempt from federal estate tax--no matter what the amount.
 This is called the marital deduction.
 (There's one exception to the rule, for federal estate tax; noncitizen spouses cannot take advantage of the unlimited marital deduction.)

-Your executor will need to add up the date-of-death value of your assets to determine whether or not federal and state estate tax returns are required.
-Pretty much everything you own—real estate, cars, bank accounts, securities, retirement plan funds, and so on—is counted, whether or not it goes through probate or was held in a living trust.
-If you make large taxable gifts (more than the annual federal gift tax exclusion amount, which is currently $14,000 per year per recipient), the taxable amount of those gifts will also be counted as part of your estate.
+The executor will need to add up the date-of-death value of the deceased person's assets to determine whether or not federal estate tax returns are required.
+Pretty much everything the deceased person owned—real estate, cars, bank accounts, securities, retirement plan funds, and so on—is counted, whether or not it goes through probate or was held in a living trust.
+If the person made large taxable gifts (more than the annual federal gift tax exclusion amount, which is currently $16,000 per year per recipient in 2022), the taxable amount of those gifts is also counted as part of the estate.

-If you own assets with someone else, only the value of your interest is included in your gross estate.
-For example, if you and your spouse own your home together, half of its value will be included in your estate.
+If the deceased person owned assets with someone else, only the value of the deceased person's interest is included in the gross estate.
+For example, if the deceased person and his or her spouse owned a home together, half of its value will be included in the estate.

-If your estate is large enough, your executor must file a North Carolina estate tax return and pay any tax due nine months after your death.
-That’s the same time that the federal estate tax return is due.
-It's common, though to ask the IRS for an extension to file the federal return, and if your executor does so, it automatically extends the deadline for the state return as well.
+If the estate is large enough, the executor must file a federal estate tax return and pay any tax due nine months after the death.
+It's common to ask the IRS for an extension to file the federal return.

-Federal and state estate tax returns are quite complicate—and if your executor has to file them, it means your estate is very large.
-Your executor will need to hire a lawyer or CPA who has lots of experience with these matters, and pay the fee from the assets of the estate.
+Federal returns are quite complicated.
+An executor who must file them will need to hire a lawyer or CPA who has lots of experience with these matters.
+The lawyer or CPA can be paid from the assets of the estate.